 -

-Display search results in the Results region.
+In the result region Display search results in the Results region.

 -

-Display search results in the Results region and in a table.
-Configurations set for Contents as Table are used for the table.
+In the result region and in a table Display search results in the Results region and in a table.
+Configurations set for Content as Table are used for the table.

 -

-If the Overwrite result region check box is activated, the previous content of the result region is replaced by the search results (no selection takes place) instead of these being inserted and a selection being made.
+If the Overwrite Result Region check box is activated, the previous content of the result region is replaced by the search results (no selection takes place) instead of these being inserted and a selection being made.

 You can use the Find button to start the search on the basis of the search criteria in the active tab and with the set search options.